Island Color Rust Proofing

 Are there ever extra charges?

-None at all.
-Whether it is a car or truck the fee above covers the full rust proofing application.
+The only time the price increases is if your vehicle is above average size or has a unique challenge.
+We will let you know in advance.
+Whether it is a car or truck the fee covers the full rust proofing application.

 How long does it last?